mikeallen-eco/fish23/README.md

 conda install -c bioconda ecoprimers conda install -c bioconda swarm # note: might be better to do this in the python 3.8 environment
 ```
 You'll need to run this next line each time you start CRABS or else add it to your bashhc file (google that) to tell bash where to open the crabs program.
+(Note: change the file path to the actual one to the reference_database_creator folder.)
 ```
 export PATH="/file/path/to/reference_database_creator:$PATH"
 ```